paolamgarrido/E4_Paradigm/README.md

 O(k) + O(1) = O(k+1)

-Therefore, by induction, the overall time complexity of your program is O(n), where 𝑛 is the number of user inputs processed, as each input involves a series of O(1) operations that are repeated for every input.
+Therefore, by induction, the overall time complexity of the program is O(n), where 𝑛 is the number of user inputs processed, as each input involves a series of O(1) operations that are repeated for every input.

 ### Conclusion